Crispy seared chicken thighs in a creamy white wine sauce with bacon, mushrooms and onions. Serve with plenty of extra bread for dipping!

 Season the chicken thighs on both sides with salt and pepper.
 Heat a large sauté pan over medium heat, add the olive oil and heat through.
 Add the chicken to the pan, skin side down.
 Brown the chicken thighs until the skin is crisp and golden brown, about 6 minutes.
 Flip the chicken and continue to cook until browned, about an additional 4 minutes.
 Remove the browned chicken to a plate and set aside.

-Return the pan to heat and add the onions and bacon.
-Cook over medium heat until the bacon fat is rendered and the onions are translucent, about 8 minutes.
+Return the pan to medium heat and add the bacon.
+Cook over medium heat until the bacon fat is rendered and the bacon is crispy, about 6 to 8 minutes.
+Remove the bacon to a bowl, draining all but 2 tablespoons of the fat from the pan.

 Return the pan to medium heat, add the mushrooms to the pan and sauté, stirring occasionally, until the mushrooms are golden brown, about 3 minutes.
-Season with salt and add the butter, cooking for an additional 2 minutes.
+Season with salt and add the butter and garlic, cooking until the garlic is fragrant, about an additional 2 minutes.

-Add the wine and bay leaf.
+Return the bacon and onions to the pan and stir to combine.
+Add the wine and bay leaf then nestle the chicken back into the pan.
 Lower the heat to medium-low and let simmer until the chicken is cooked through, about 25 minutes.

 Notes: